blaze-nyan/.lumos/README.md

 ## Getting Started

-##Saving chat history will not propably work on running localservers, But it will surely work on running on internet (hosting using vercel).
+##Saving chat history will not probably work on running localservers, But it will surely work on running on internet (hosting using vercel).

 ##Check our link We prefer using chrome browser https://lumos-kpi3.vercel.app/